 The tension between different 'truths' is particularly acute in the case of murders, especially political murders, when there is a great deal at the stake in legal and historical terms.
 When he is the only available witness, the assassin finds himself in the privileged position of shaping his own version of the story, well aware that he can hardly be contradicted.
 But persuading judges and posterity is not always easy, as the more a witness is involved in the case the more his words are received with scepticism.
-Bloch observed that the first question raised by both historians and judges dealing with a witness is whether he has any reason to disguise the truth.
-Yarchi seemed to be much more naïve when he affirmed that his witnesses were reliable simply because they were the best-informed people: 'only from them [Lorenzino and Scoronconcolo] could one know the certainty of that event, if they did not want to lie, and I did not have the impression that they were lying'.
-To
+Bloch observed that the first question raised by both historians and judges dealing with a witness is whether he has any reason to disguise the truth.74 Varchi seemed to be much more naïve when he affirmed that his witnesses were reliable simply because they were the best-informed people: 'only from them [Lorenzino and Scoronconcolo] could one know the certainty of that they were lying'.75

 That said, it is one thing to be wary when facing the testimony of an assassin or a murder's witness, and it is another to believe that all the stories contain the same mixture of fact and fiction, as a postmodernist approach would suggest.
 The present study considers more than twenty different stories of the duke's murder and it would be wrong to assert that all of them are equally correct or believable.
-As both Hobsbawm and Ginzburg have recently observed, not all truths can be put on the same level regardless of the evidence.
-In response to the postmodernist idea that the past is not discovered but represented and that the narrative is created by the historian, Mary Fulbrook observed that even if an infinite number of partial narratives exist, not all of them are equally acceptable, illuminating or true.
-Historians can develop and apply the criteria for 'disconfirming' one or more accounts by means of empirical evidence.
-The narratives of Duke Alessandro de' Medici's death are no exceptions.
+As both Hobsbawm and Ginzburg have recently observed, not all truths can be put on the same level regardless of the evidence.76 In response to the postmodernist idea that the past is not discovered but represented and that the narrative is created by the historian, Mary Fulbrook observed that even if an infinite number of partial narratives exist, not all of them are equally acceptable, illuminating or true.
+Historians can develop and apply the criteria for 'disconfirming' one or more accounts by means of empirical evidence.77 The narratives of Duke Alessandro de' Medici's death are no exceptions.